wullewatz/home-assistant-addons/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-Raspberry DLNA Server and DLNA Renderer on local 3.5mm Headfone out.
+Raspberry DLNA Server, that shares local Home Assistent Media and a DLNA Renderer on local 3.5mm Headfone out.
 Also Snapcast Server & Client for MultiRoomAudio!

 Based on: badaix/snapcast and hzeller/gmrender-resurrect

 DLNA Server -> DLNA Render -> Snapcast Server -> Snapcast -> Audio Out

+It's working, and no latency on 64bit clients (Snapcast Android App)! 👍
 <!--

 Notes to developers after forking or using the github template feature: